JustAScripts/JustAScripts/README.md

 # Just A Script Exploting 🌠
-want to Start Creating Your Own Script To Exploit In Game?
-  I Got You U Can Make Script Easily By Just Using Remote Spy
+want to Start Creating Your Own Script To Exploit In Game? \n I Got You U Can Make Script Easily By Just Using Remote Spy

   ```lua